speaknomadic/Multithreading/README.md

 # Multithreading

-Create Your First Multithreaded Application in Java
+Coursera's Create Your First Multithreaded Application in Java